deepaksidhu/DSCI522-2020-g22/docs/diabetes_predict_report.md

 | Decision Tree       |   0.9231 |       0.9091 |          0.9375 |   0.9038 |
 | Gaussian NB         |   0.9104 |       0.9242 |          0.8971 |   0.8846 |

-Table 4
+Table 1

 We can see that the logistic regression performs the best with a mean f1 score of approximately 0.97.
 The two other models perform well with f1 scores of 0.92 and 0.91 for the decision tree and Naive Bayes respectively.
+In this case, the linear model did fit better than the probabilitic model.

-We can conclude that the logistic regression is the optimal model for the predicting a diabetes diagnosis with this dataset.
+We can conclude that the logistic regression is the optimal model for the predicting a diabetes diagnosis with this dataset based on f1 score.

 Future directions:
 ------------------